hphelion/documentation/commercial/GA1/commercial.-vsa-overview.md

 # HP Helion OpenStack&#174;: Cinder Block Storage Using HP StoreVirtual VSA

-HP Helion OpenStack® bundles and facilitates deployment of HP StoreVirtual VSA which can be configured as backend for OpenStack Cinder Block Storage.
+HP Helion OpenStack&#174; bundles and facilitates deployment of HP StoreVirtual VSA which can be configured as backend for OpenStack Cinder Block Storage.

 This page provides detailed information on using HP StoreVirtual VSA for realizing cloud storage.